 - Get mail redirection.

-- Use up food in freezer.
+- Use up food in the freezer.

 1 week to go

-- Confirm arrangements with removal company.
+- Confirm arrangements with the moving company if using.

 1 day to go